03 December, 2020

 According to a survey by Korn Ferry published in the 2019 Third-Party Logistics Study, nearly 90% of 3PL customers said their operations improved after working with a 3PL provider.

 The most obvious advantage of outsourcing fulfillment to 3PL providers is convenience.
-With someone else taking care of their logistics, eCommerce brands can devote more time and energy to other areas of their business.
+With someone else taking care of their logistics, Ecommerce brands can devote more time and energy to other areas of their business.

-But 3PL providers do more than simply lessen the workload: They can also provide eCommerce brands with an opportunity to improve other areas of their business.
+But 3PL providers do more than simply lessen the workload: They can also provide Ecommerce brands with an opportunity to improve other areas of their business.

 LOWER EXPENSES